andreaskaempf/mlcode/README.md

 A simple DataFrame implementation is included, to read CSV files and allow for categorical variables (decision trees and random forest only).

+To build the library and the top-level program to run the demos (only do the first two lines if they have not been run before):

+    go mod init mlcode
+    go get
+    go build

+To run the demos:

+    ./mlcode <demoname>

+where `demoname` is one of: linear, logistic, neural, dectree, forest, svm, or kmeans

 ## Linear Regression